 Residency programs measure their impact on schools and communities, impact on teacher professional growth, preparedness and development, and their impact on student achievement.
 By reducing teacher turnover and improving effectiveness, there is a high return on investment for school districts and their partners that choose to launch and sustain a teacher residency program.
 Teacher residency programs exponentially increase the impact effective teachers have on student learning.

-- 57% of teacher residents in NCTR partner programs for 2021-2022 identified as people of color, whereas only 22% of new teachers nationally identified as people of color (U.S. Department of Education, 2016).
+- 69% of teacher residents in NCTR partner programs for 2022-2023 identified as a person of color, whereas only 21% of new teachers nationally identified as people of color (U.S. Department of Education, 2019).

-- In 2021-2022, over 900 NCTR partner programs’ teacher residents identified as people of color.
-The number and percent of NCTR teacher residents identifying as people of color has increased significantly over time.
+- The number and percent of NCTR teacher residents identifying as a person of color has increased significantly over time.
 Not only do residencies recruit and attract teachers of color into the field, but they also elevate effective teachers of color into leadership positions.

 - NCTR Network continues to effectively prepare teacher residents for their roles in the classroom with 92% of principals reporting that the graduates are more effective than the typical first-year teacher (NCTR Annual Report, 2022-2023).

 Ashley Tate is a teacher resident at the Nashville Teacher Residency.
 This photo was taken at Cameron Middle School.

 In 2017, NCTR worked with the largest number of programs in our history.
 Our strategic consulting group supported 14 new or emerging programs, while our Next Generation Network of established teacher residencies grew to 24.
 In addition, NCTR partnered with the California State University System to transform the traditional teacher prep programs at five campuses into residencies or programs that use NCTR’s standards of clinical teacher preparation.